OulipianSummer/oulipiansummer.github.io/_posts/2024-05-25-welcome-to-linux.md

 The following information is intended to provide some background to what Linux is, explain some history, detail what the software ecosystem looks like, talk about how updates work (at a broad scale), and debunk some myths.
 If you're not interested in this and just want to skip ahead to the next major part, I encourage that!

-Check out the Distributions (TBD) section at any time to move forward in the guide.
+Check out the <a href="/posts/welcome-to-linux-distributions">Distributions</a> section at any time to move forward in the guide.

 ## What is Linux?